pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

         Convert a collection of numbers into a public key suitable for doing actual cryptographic operations.

-        :param backend: A
+        :param backend: An instance of
-            :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`
-            provider.
+            :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`.

-        :returns: A new instance of a :class:`EllipticCurvePublicKey` provider.
+        :returns: A new instance of :class:`EllipticCurvePublicKey`.

     .. method:: encode_point()